MBadriNarayanan/CS744/AssignmentOne/README.md

 * The function `sort_data()` is added in the python script `part_two.py` which performs the task of sorting the dataframe based on the input columns.
 The input paramters are: Input Dataframe Path and Output Dataframe Path.
 * A bash script `part_two.sh` is created to run the spark application using the command: `$SPARK_HOME/bin/spark-submit --master $SPARK_MASTER_URL $PYTHON_SCRIPT $INPUT_DATAFRAME_PATH $OUTPUT_DATAFRAME_PATH` with values for each variables set in the bash script.
 * This script will create the sorted dataframe and saves the output CSV file at `$OUTPUT_DATAFRAME_PATH` in HDFS.

+## Part Three: Page Rank

+For this part, we were required to implement the PageRank algorithm.

+### Task One

+#### Write a Scala/Python/Java Spark application that implements the PageRank algorithm.

+### Task Two

+#### In order to achieve high parallelism, Spark will split the data into smaller chunks called partitions which are distributed across different nodes in the cluster.
+Partitions can be changed in several ways.
+For example, any shuffle operation on a DataFrame (e.g., join()) will result in a change in partitions (customizable via user’s configuration).
+In addition, one can also decide how to partition data when writing DataFrames back to disk.
+For this task, add appropriate custom DataFrame/RDD partitioning and see what changes.

+### Task Three

+#### Persist the appropriate DataFrame/RDD(s) as in-memory objects and see what changes.

+### Task Four

+#### Kill a Worker process and see the changes.
+You should trigger the failure to a desired worker VM when the application reaches 25% and 75% of its lifetime.